TimmyTung/Counting-Mosquito-Eggs/Counting Eggs With AI/readme.txt

-# Example input, all files located in the same folder
+Assume all files used in the following example are located in the same directory.
+Then the program can be run as follows:

-# "python3 stuffWithAI.py "image1.tif" >output.txt"
+Example 1: "python3 stuffWithAI.py "image1.tif" > output.txt"
-# "python3 stuffWithAI.py "image1.tif" "image2.tif" >output.txt"
+Example 2: "python3 stuffWithAI.py "image1.tif" "image2.tif" > output.txt"

-# Running this will create a new image file with the bounding box and the number of eggs for each respective bounding box.
+Running this command will export a new image file with the bounding boxes and the number of eggs for each respective bounding box.

-# Can add as many images as you seem fit and the egg count for each egg will be shown.
+It will also output the number of eggs present in each image.
+Multiple images can be run at once, as seen in example 2.